Master449/hugorestech/content/TV/ResTech Helpdesk - Cable TV Support.html.md

 * In order to view this channel, **rescan** the channels on the TV.

+### Outside TV Contracts

-**I live in Northern View.
-Can I call outside TV providers such as Comcast or DirecTV to set up service in my apartment?*** Residents of the Northern View Community are provided with the university cable TV system and are not allowed to contract with outside cable providers such as Comcast.
+Residents of the Northern View Community are provided with the university cable TV system and are not allowed to contract with outside cable providers such as Comcast.
 The DoIT Service Desk provides first level cable TV support as in the residence halls.​

-**Will my old analog TV still work with TV?**
+### Will my old analog TV still work with TV?
 * The TV system offers only digital channels.
 Old style, analog televisions will not work on the TV system without a set top box.

-**Can a laptop with a TV tuner ins****talled be used to watch TV?**
+### Can a laptop with a TV tuner installed be used to watch TV?
 * Yes, TV offers SD and HD digital stations.
 Any tuner that can receive an HD or SD signal will work.
 There is no need to decode TV digital signals as they are delivered using clear QAM.

-**Do I need a converter box to receive the HD channels?*** No, you do not need a converter box to receive the HD channels if you have an HD compatible television with a clear QAM tuner.
+### Do I need a converter box to receive the HD channels?

+No, you do not need a converter box to receive the HD channels if you have an HD compatible television with a clear QAM tuner.

-**What is the minimum hardware requirement to view HD channels in HD and which type of set works best?*** The minimum hardware required to view HD channels is an HD compatible television.
+### What is the minimum hardware requirement to view HD channels in HD and which type of set works best?

+The minimum hardware required to view HD channels is an HD compatible television.
 Television sets should be purchased based on the user's preferences and needs.
 Users are encouraged to use the same consumer product resources they would when evaluating and purchasing other electronic equipment.
 TV staff do not evaluate television sets nor do they provide recommendations on which sets work best.

-**Will a Standard Definition (SD) television set work with all HD channels?*** No, HD programming can only be viewed on an HD compatible television set.
+### Will a Standard Definition (SD) television set work with all HD channels?

+No, HD programming can only be viewed on an HD compatible television set.
-**Why do the digital channel numbers include a period between the numbers on the channel lineup card?**
+### Why do the digital channel numbers include a period between the numbers on the channel lineup card?
 * Due to the technology differences between analog and digital television, multiple digital channels can fit within one channel.
 This is similar to radio channels, which also use decimals.
 **Q.Can the HD channels be programmed using the Auto-Setup option?*** Yes, the HD channels can be programmed using the Auto-Setup option on most sets.
 However, this may vary depending on the manufacturer of the television set.
 **How do I know if I am bringing the right television to view TV?**